Difference Between Ticks and Fleas

 Fleas are external parasites as well.
 They belong to the Siphonaptera order of taxonomic rank.
 They are brown in color mostly and are 3 mm long at the most.

-Fleas live only on one host during their lifespan, mostly.
-They can go from one to another host but that is very rare.
+Fleas mostly live only on one host during their lifespan, mostly.
+They can go from one to another host, but that is very rare.
 They don’t feed off multiple hosts.

 Their lifecycles have four stages: egg – larva – pupa – adult.
 Only adult fleas feed off the hosts.
 They don’t feed on hosts in the rest stages of their lifecycle.
 Fleas start laying eggs just after they start feeding.

 And they can lay up to 20 to 40 eggs per day for weeks as long as they are feeding and alive.
-They lay egg wherever the host goes, that means fleas will not leave the host that easily.
+They lay eggs wherever the host goes, which means fleas will not leave the host that easily.

-Fleas prefer to live in warm temperatures are.
-Indeed, if they jump on you they will try to bite you at warm places of your body like armpits, or groin.
+Fleas prefer to live in warm temperatures.
+Indeed, if they jump on you, they will try to bite you at warm places in your body like armpits or groin.
 Fleas transmit diseases like tapeworm, flea allergy dermatitis, and bartonellosis, etc.

 fleas